danBamikiya/URLy/README.md

 ## 📚 Tech Stack

 The frontend is built with Angular and fully browser rendered (_server-side rendering in development_).
-On the backend, a GraphQL API handles saving user content and user management, a Redis store is used for extremely fast data retrieval and caching (perfect for scaling).
+On the backend, a GraphQL API handles saving user content and user management, a Redis store is used for extremely fast data retrieval and caching (perfect for scaling 🙃).

 #### Frontend